 Sole-Proprietorships are unincorporated businesses owned and operated by one individual with no distinction between the business and owner.

 In a nutshell: The sole proprietor is not an employee and will not qualify for ICHRA.
-But there's still tax-friendly options.
+But there are still tax-friendly options.

 What’s the best tax strategy for health insurance if I’m a sole proprietor?